lino-framework/book/docs/dev/hello/index.rst

 Installed ... object(s) from ... fixture(s)

-Lino applications use to make abundant use of what we call *Python fixtures* in order to have a rich set of "demo data".
+Lino applications make abundant use of what we call *Python fixtures* in order to have a rich set of "demo data".
 We will come back to this in :doc:`/dev/initdb`.